Treatment for vertigo

 Symptoms of vertigo

 Recognizing vertigo symptoms can help those suffering from the condition assess the situation and determine if medical attention is needed.
-Vertigo is most commonly characterized by a sensation of movement either of the sufferer (called subjective vertigo) or of the environment (called objective vertigo).
+Vertigo is most commonly characterized by a sensation of movement either of the sufferer (subjective vertigo) or the environment (objective vertigo).

 Other symptoms that may accompany vertigo include: